HU-TI-DEV/TI-S4/onderwijsmateriaal/gazebo/2_Building_our_first_robot.md

 Press run in the gz sim (the orange triangle in the bottom left corner)
 Leave gazebo runninng.

-We will now reenter the container in a different window.
+We will now re-enter the container in a different window.
 Open a new powershell.
 Find the id of our last container<sup>1</sup>:
 ~~~
 docker ps -a